-If you work in construction or offer commercial cleaning services like Charles Piton Ltd, your team will be involved in high access and potentially dangerous work.
-CPL’s experienced cleaning technicians and senior technicians may be cleaning biohazards and undertake sharps needle removal from crime scenes.
-All the technicians at CPL are British Damage Management Association (BDMA) trained.
+If you work in construction or offer commercial cleaning services like CPL t/a CPL t/a CPL t/a Rainbow International, your team will be involved in high access and potentially dangerous work.
+CPL t/a CPL t/a CPL t/a Rainbow International’s experienced cleaning technicians and senior technicians may be cleaning biohazards and undertake sharps needle removal from crime scenes.
+All the technicians at CPL t/a CPL t/a CPL t/a Rainbow International are British Damage Management Association (BDMA) trained.

 Health and safety in construction is even more important because the work is not simply precise, it’s dangerous.